Young Professionals

 Understand the Vocabulary

-- Asset allocation: Asset allocation is an investment strategy where a portfolio's investments are divided among different asset classes like stocks, bonds and cash, based on the investor’s financial goals, risk tolerance and investment timeline, to balance potential risks and returns.
+• Asset allocation: Asset allocation is an investment strategy where a portfolio's investments are divided among different asset classes like stocks, bonds and cash, based on your financial goals, risk tolerance and investment timeline, to balance potential risks and returns.

-- Risk tolerance: Risk tolerance is the degree of variability in investment returns that an investor is willing to withstand in their investment portfolio.
+• Risk tolerance: Risk tolerance is the degree of variability in investment returns that you are willing to withstand in your investment portfolio.

 Create a Budget

-Before diving into investments, it's crucial to establish a budget and wrap your brain around your income, expenses and savings capacity.
-After evaluating your income and expenditures, you’re able to determine how much you can comfortably allocate towards investments without compromising your day-to-day financial stability.
+Before diving into investments, it's crucial to establish a budget and wrap your head around your income, expenses and savings capacity.
+After evaluating your income and expenses, you’re able to determine how much you can comfortably allocate without compromising your day-to-day financial stability.

 Something I like to remind my friends is that you can change how much you invest whenever you want.
 In the slower months when you can set more money aside, I recommend bumping your investment contributions up.
 In the more expensive months, it’s always ok to pull back.
 Any amount you invest will pay off, so don’t be afraid to start small.
 There’s no benefit to waiting to start investing until you can afford to invest larger amounts of money, and in fact, starting small and early can help you to set up good financial habits.